 I was shocked for a moment and wanted to interrupt him and say that our deal does not sound like a good match, because I'm an object bigot.
 I'm anything but data-driven.
 I'm domain driven...

 But then I gave my reaction a second chance.

 The recruiter is not a software developer.
 Probably he used the term "data driven" to denote that the decisions in their company are made based on data.
 This can be experiments, A/B testing, customer feedback, and so on.
 He went a bit too far by saying that even the software is written using this style.
 He definitely could not know how the code is written...
 Well, okay, I suspect that the code could be written in a [bad] "data driven" way, but that would be caused again by the same reasons as stated above.
-Clearly, a recruiter would not announce something that is not so good.
+Clearly, a recruiter would not announce something that is not so good in his elevator pitch.

 Anyway, data driven decisions are great.
 I'm all for learning and studying the environment and use cases before jumping to code and designs.
 I'm also for designing before jumping to code, because design also produces another kind of data - clear plan and vision of the final software.